openfaas/docs/docs/openfaas-pro/introduction.md

 ## OpenFaaS Pro

+OpenFaaS OSS is meant for developers, OpenFaaS Pro is meant for production.

+## Additional capabilities

-OpenFaaS Pro is a commercial distribution of OpenFaaS for companies and enterprises.
+OpenFaaS Pro is a commercially licensed distribution of OpenFaaS with additional features and support.

-## Included features

-OpenFaaS Pro launched with the following features, with commercial support provided via email for customers.

 * [Trigger functions via Kafka](/openfaas-pro/kafka-events) for event-driven functions and to integrate with your existing systems
+* [Trigger functions from AWS SQS](openfaas-pro/sqs-events) to integrate with events from AWS.
 * [Scale idle functions to zero](/openfaas-pro/scale-to-zero) to save on cost and increase efficiency
 * [Retries for invocations](/openfaas-pro/retries) to handle failures, known problems with downstream APIs and concurrency-limited functions
-* [Trigger functions from AWS SQS](openfaas-pro/sqs-events) to integrate with events from AWS.
 * [Single Sign-On using OIDC](/openfaas-pro/sso) for enterprise-grade authentication and more secure credential management
 * [Build functions via REST API](/openfaas-pro/builder) to create functions from source code, without defining and managing hundreds of independent CI jobs.

 On our roadmap:

-* A new UI portal for managing and monitoring OpenFaaS functions across namespaces
+* A new UI dashboard for managing and monitoring OpenFaaS functions across namespaces
-* Advanced concurrency limiting for functions for private or memory/CPU bound workloads.
+* Advanced concurrency limiting for functions for private or memory/CPU bound workloads
 * Advanced authorization model for multi-tenancy and service providers

 Is there something else you need for your organisation?
 [Get in touch with us here](https://openfaas.com/support/).

 ## Support

-Support is included for OpenFaaS Pro features for customers via email.

-Support for the 40+ Open Source projects that make up OpenFaaS is available through an Enterprise Support agreement from OpenFaaS Ltd.
+OpenFaaS Pro operates on a self-service model with support via email for OpenFaaS Pro features.

+OpenFaaS Enterprise comes with a more timely SLA and is suitable for the requirements of larger organisations.

 ## Getting started